dlgur1994/dlgur1994.github.io/_posts/2020-03-15-leetcode-1342-Number-of-Steps-to-Reduce-a-Number-to-Zero.md

 ---
-title: "leetcode 1342 Number of Steps to Reduce a Number to Zero.py"
+title: "LeetCode 1342 Number of Steps to Reduce a Number to Zero.py"
 date: 2020-03-15 23:55:28 -0400
-categories: leetcode solution
+categories: LeetCode
 ---

 ## 1. What I learned